Completed June 2017

 Environmental Initiative convened this process on behalf of the Minnesota Department of Agriculture.
 Our staff designed and facilitated meetings to help the group develop a consensus recommendation to present to the MDA Commissioner and the Governor.
 The content of the recommendation that resulted from this process is that of the Work Group (specifically the signed-on organizations).

 Who participated in the Work Group that developed the final recommendation, and how were they chosen?

 The purpose of this process was to generate solutions to Minnesota’s water quality challenges from the agriculture industry directly.
-Therefore, Environmental Initiative and the Minnesota Department of Agriculture identified and invited individuals who represent crop commodity groups, livestock commodity groups, general farm organizations, food companies, and industry retailers to participate in the process as members of a work group.
+Therefore, Environmental Initiative and the Minnesota Department of Agriculture identified and invited individuals who represent crop commodity groups, livestock commodity groups, general farm organizations, food companies and industry retailers to participate in the process as members of the Work Group.
 Others were added to this group based on suggestions by agriculture industry leaders who were themselves participating.
-Ultimately, most of the invited organizations/companies participated, but a few decided that their members’ perspectives were well-represented by the other organizations involved.
+Ultimately, most of the invited organizations and companies participated, but a few decided that their members’ perspectives were well-represented by the other organizations involved.

 How did the Work Group wind up at this recommendation?

 The Agricultural Water Quality Solutions project was an intense facilitated process designed to move ideas forward that had the greatest support or that represented common ground between participants.
 The group ended up at this recommendation because it had the strongest, widest support among representatives of the agricultural sector, and because the members of the Work Group chose to focus their support behind what they believe to be the idea with the greatest potential to effectively increase the implementation of a broad suite of practices that can improve water quality and farm profitability.